 This licence covers the use of pre-existing musical works (songs and compositions) in a theatrical performance – in plays, ballets and performances with storylines.

-Dramatic Context (DC) performances use pre-existing musical works (songs or compositions that weren’t written specifically for the show in which they are being performed) to tell a dramatic story.
-If a show meets the Dramatic Context definition a special type of licensing applies.
+Dramatic Context performances use pre-existing musical works to tell a story (songs or compositions that weren’t written specifically for the show in which they are being performed).
+If a show meets the Dramatic Context definition a standard ‘blanket licence’ that provides access to all songs in our repertoire is not available.

-For regular concerts and non-dramatic performances, APRA AMCOS can usually issue a licence to perform music on behalf of its members (songwriters, composers and music publishers).
+For regular concerts and non-dramatic performances, we can usually issue a ‘blanket licence’ to perform any or all of our music on behalf of our members (composers and music publishers) and affiliates (societies like ours that operate in other countries, e.g. PRS in the UK).

-However, if your show is Dramatic Context, special rules apply.
+However, if your show is Dramatic Context, special rules apply because we only act as an agent.

-Only some songwriters, composers and music publishers allow APRA AMCOS to license Dramatic Context performances, and even then, there are restrictions.
-Other music publishers prefer to issue Dramatic Context licences directly to theatrical producers, rather than through APRA AMCOS.
+Some music publishers allow us to license Dramatic Context performances, and even then, there are restrictions on works and/or usage.
+Some other members prefer to license Dramatic Context use of their songs directly to theatrical producers, rather than through us.

-APRA AMCOS does not control rights for dramatic context use in our music and only acts as agent for its members.
+APRA AMCOS does not control rights for the use of music in a Dramatic Context and only acts as agent for its members – and then only for some works and for some uses.
 Arrangements are therefore different to most other licences you may have obtained from us.
 It is important that you are aware that copyright ownership in a song and/or the position of the songwriter may change from time to time.
 This means previous approval for the same or a similar show does NOT guarantee that approval will be given again for any new application.
 Accordingly, APRA AMCOS notes that any financial or other investment in your show, including the booking of venues, ahead of you obtaining a licence for all the works is entirely at your own risk.

 When we receive your event enquiry, we assess whether the performance meets the Dramatic Context definition, and if so, we’ll review the availability of each individual musical work.
 Depending on the choice of music, you may need to speak to many copyright owners.
 Our Theatrical Licensing team will assist with referring you to copyright owners when we cannot provide you with a licence for a particular song.

-Complete the application form ideally 6-8 weeks (minimum of 4 weeks) before opening night.
+Complete the application form ideally 6-8 weeks before opening night.

 Our staff will research your song list and advise which songs are available for use in your production.